dotnet/aspnetcore/src/Components/README.md

 git clean -xdff
 ```

 You may need to kill some processes holding on files that are being deleted, like closing Visual Studio and other `msbuild` or `dotnet` processes.
+There may also be lingering headless `chrome` processes, but they are not included in this command.
 The following command may help you but be aware that this could also stop other important tasks:

 ```powershell
 Get-Process dotnet, escape-node-job, msbuild, VBCSCompiler, node, vstest.console, Microsoft.CodeAnalysis.LanguageServer -ErrorAction Continue | Stop-Process;